microsoft/MSLab/Scenarios/S2D Networks deep dive/readme.md

 ## Little bit theory

 Each option uses SMB networks.
 RDMA (SMB Direct) is preferred as it has almost no CPU overhead.

-In S2D clusters we can see different traffic flowing:
+In S2D clusters we can see different traffic types flowing:

 ### Live Migration

 Live Migration is by default using proprietary TCP/IP connection (LM with Compression).
-Since RDMA is available, it's better to configure it to use SMB instead of default
+Since RDMA is available, it's better to configure it to use SMB instead of default.

 ### Cluster communication

-There are 3 different cluster communication traffic.
+There are 3 different cluster communication traffic types.

 * Traffic coming from CSV redirection.
 ReFS is always File System redirected (see [this](https://github.com/Microsoft/WSLab/tree/master/Scenarios/TestingCSVRedirection) scenario)